Impact of Recent UK Immigration Changes on the Education Sector

 Changes to English Language Requirements

-Applicants on many UK visa routes, including the Skilled Worker route and the Student route, need to meet an English language requirement.
+Applicants on many UK visa routes, including the Skilled Worker and Student routes, need to meet an English language requirement.
 In a new change to Appendix English Language, the Statement of Changes confirms that an International GCSE in English (Language or Literature) will now be accepted as one of the ways this can be evidenced (provided it was studied at a UK school and studies began whilst under 18).

 Changes to the Financial Requirement

-Applicants on many UK visa routes, including the Skilled Worker, the Student Visa and the Child Student visa route, also need to meet a financial requirement.
+Applicants on many UK visa routes, including the Skilled Worker, the Student Visa and the Child Student visa routes, also need to meet a financial requirement.
 The new Statement of Changes confirms that for visa applications made on or after the 4 April 2024, a new provision will be inserted into Appendix Finance so that where using the exchange rate on www.oanda.com cannot be used to convert certain foreign currencies into GBP (specifically Syrian pounds and Iranian Rials), the Foreign Commonwealth and Development Office’s Consular Exchange Rate will be used for the appropriate exchange rate on the date of the application.
-Due to the significant differences in the rates between the converter tools, student sponsors and applicants should be careful when checking bank statements of affected nationalities to avoid visa refusals on financial grounds.
+Due to the significant differences in the rates between the converter tools, Student Sponsors and applicants should be careful when checking bank statements of affected nationalities to avoid visa refusals on financial grounds.

 Changes to the Sponsor Management System

-In other sponsorship system changes previously announced, Home Office sponsor licences which expire after 6 April 2024 have been automatically extended, without charge, for a period of 10 years.
+In other sponsorship system changes previously announced, Home Office sponsor licences which expire after 6 April 2024, have been automatically extended, without charge, for a period of 10 years.
 Sponsors will not be required to take any action to renew their licence on their Sponsor Management System (SMS) accounts nor pay any renewal fees.
 Sponsors should log in to their SMS accounts and diarise their new licence renewal dates.

 Since June 2023, the Home Office has also fully automated the annual allocation of undefined Skilled Worker Certificates of Sponsorship for A-Rated Worker Sponsors.
 The same number of Certificates of Sponsorship will be granted, as assigned by the sponsor from their previous 12 month annual allocation.

 The automation is part of the Home Office’s drive to digitise systems and should ease the administrative process for sponsors.
 With licence renewal dates now 10 years in the future, there is a word of warning about the potential scope for inadvertent complacency for sponsors.
-Previously licence renewal every four years – and associated UKVI email reminders - at least prompted sponsor licence holders to check for any mandatory reporting, such as new teaching partnerships or sites, and/or to carry out general housekeeping on the SMS, such as updating Key Personnel.
-In the absence of these regular licence expiry reminders, sponsors must ensure they remain aware of and compliant with ongoing sponsor reporting and record-keeping duties.
+Previously, licence renewal every four years, and associated UKVI email reminders, at least prompted sponsor licence holders to check for any mandatory reporting, such as new teaching partnerships or sites, and / or to carry out general housekeeping on the SMS, such as updating Key Personnel.
+In the absence of these regular licence expiry reminders, sponsors must ensure they remain aware of, and compliant with, ongoing sponsor reporting and record-keeping duties.

 Student sponsors must still apply for a Basic Compliance Assessment on an annual basis to retain their student sponsor status (and apply for CAS allocation annually).
 The Home Office has also stepped up sponsor compliance activity, directing further resources and efforts into Compliance Visits which now include digital compliance inspections.
 We therefore recommend sponsors carry out regular “UKVI health checks” on their licence functions through staff training and internal or external Mock UKVI Audits.

-Significant Increase in Immigration Health Surcharge Fees
+Significant increase in Immigration Health Surcharge fees

 From 6 February 2024, the Immigration health surcharge fee increased for students and under 18’s from £470 per year of visa to £776.
 The fee increased for all other applicants from £624 to £1035 per year of visa.
-The health surcharge fee is a mandatory fee payable by all UK visa applicants (unless they are applying from overseas to come for less than 6 months or applying for settlement in the UK).
+The health surcharge fee is a mandatory fee payable by all UK visa applicants (unless they are applying from overseas to come for less than six months or applying for settlement in the UK).

 Restrictions on Bringing Dependants to the UK on Student Visa Route